coloclue/peering/README.md

 ## How to peer? ##

-If you are connected to AMS-IX, NL-IX, Asteroid Amsterdam, or SPEED-IX you can set up BGP sessions with AS8283.
+If you are connected to AMS-IX, NL-IX, Asteroid Amsterdam, SPEED-IX or DE-CIX you can set up BGP sessions with AS8283.
 Make sure you accept `AS8283:AS-COLOCLUE` (100 prefixes max).

 Add yourself to the `peers.yaml` file and submit a pull request to this repository.
 Once a network engineer validates your pull request and merges it